Mazda 3 2014-2018: problems, interior photos, engine, pros and cons

 Noisy wheel bearings are not uncommon at higher mileage.
 Replacing a wheel bearing costs $260-$380.

-Leaking rear shock absorbers might also have to be replaced at higher mileage ($180-$280 for one).
+Rear shock absorbers might leak at higher mileage ($180-$280 to replace one shock).
 Of course, failing shock absorbers and wheel bearings are common in many cars.

 A bad ignition coil can cause the engine to misfire.
 Replacing one ignition coil ($45-120 part) is easy.
 If an updated part is available, your mechanic may recommend replacing all 4 ignition coils as a precaution.
 At higher mileage, it is also recommended replacing all four spark plugs if the engine misfires.